Guide

 The Road Ahead: Challenges and Opportunities

 While sodium ion battery technology offers significant advantages, several challenges must be addressed to realize its full potential.
-Current energy density limitations remain the most significant barrier to broader adoption, particularly in applications where space and weight constraints are critical factors.

 Key developmental priorities include: